jlgabriel/IGC2FDR/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [Licencia MIT](LICENSE) - see the LICENSE file for details.